 Program Name: Healthcare Massage Therapy

-Standard Occupational Classification: 31-9092 31-9097 31-9011
+Standard Occupational Classification: 31-9092, 31-9097,31-9011

-Standard Occupational Classification.
-51 7072, 51 7077,51 7011

 Clock Hours: 900

 Weeks: 36

+Weeks.
+30

 Months: 9

 Credential: Diploma

-¢< 000
+Φ.C.
+0.0.0

-Tuition per Term: \$6,000
+Charges per Term: \$6,900

-Tuition Total: \$12,000
+Tuition Total: \$13,800

 (\$6,000/term X 2 terms)

+(+ 0,000 0

+Student Tuition Recovery Fund: \$0.00

+Student Tuition Recovery Act (STRF) Fee

+(Nonrefundable) is \$0.00 per \$1,000.00

 Books and Supplies: \$1340 purchased in advance and used entire program

-Total: \$13,340.00
+Total: \$15,140.00

+1 otai. Ψ12,170.00

 Stationery: \$30 (not included and must be purchased separately)

-· ·

 This program combines the traditional programs, Massage Therapy and Medical Assistant, into one program plus the Medical Billing/Coding program; this way you receive three distinct fields of training with one enrollment.
 This approach saves you time and money which makes it easier for you to pay back any loans you take out.
-Due to innovative program structuring and curriculum design we were able to do this with slight increase in total hours of class time over designing the programs separately.
+Due to innovative program structuring and curriculum design we were able to do this with a slight increase in total hours of class time over designing the programs separately.
 The multitude of skills you gain in this program make you more marketable in the job market.

 This program prepares you for entry level positions in the healthcare field to include the field of massage therapy.
 The field of massage therapy includes providing therapy to the elderly, the injured, athletes, post-traumatic events therapy, and those rehabilitating from surgery.
-There are no laws requiring licensure for this program, however, most employers require formal training.
+There are no state laws requiring licensure for this program, however, most employers require formal training.
+Please see below about the CAMTC disclosure for more information regarding laws.